DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 4. Verify the content of the token.

-    Check that the login name and groups are available in the ID token using the authorization flow which the flow used by ODM???.
+    Check that the login name and groups meta-information are available in the ID token.

     In the **Token Preview** tab:
       *  OAuth/OIDC client: *ODM Application*